neeleshsoni21/JCFormater/README.md

-This is a smaple script to format the journal club record for the presentation
+This is a sample script to format the journal club record for the presentation